madrobby/zepto/README.markdown

  - `.append`, `prepend`, `after`, `before` : Like `html`, but append/prepend to element contents or before/after element.
  - `.anim(transform, opacity, duration)` : Use -webkit-transform/opacity and do an animation.
  - `.delegate(selector, eventType, handler)` : Attach an Event listener to matched elements using the event delegation pattern.
+ - `.hasClass(className)` : Check if any matched element has given class.
+ - `.addClass(className)` : Add one or more classes (separated by spaces) into each matched element.
+ - `.removeClass(className)` : Removes one or more class names (separated by spaces) from mathched elements, removes all classes if `null`.
+ - `.toggleClass(className, switch)` : Add or remove one or more classes from each element in the set of matched elements.

 ### Helpers ###

+ - `$.isDef (param)` : Check if parameter is different than `undefined`.
  - `$.unique(array)` : Return a new array that contain only unique items.
  - `$.makeArray(obj)` : Convert an array-like Object into an real array.
  - `$.extend(firstObj, secondObj)` : Mixin, copy properties from one object into another, will extend `zepto` by default if second parameter is omitted.